 The more a person’s answers lean towards the ‘often’ and ‘always’ scales, the more is the severity of a person’s work addiction.

-Treating Work Addiction: The Way Ahead With Safe House
+Work Addiction Treatment: The Way Ahead With Safe House

 To a person struggling with work addiction, life without work may come across as a void.
 However, as a premier rehab centre, Safe House helps such individuals fill up the void with positivity, hope, and personal enrichment.
 Here are some ways in which we help such individuals: